hafizur-rahman/CarND-PID-Control-Project/README.md

 ### Describe how the final hyperparameters were chosen.

-The parameters were chosen manually by try and error.
+The parameters were chosen manually by trial and error.
+The intial value was chosen as `Kp: 0.2, Ki: 0.004, Kd: 3.0` (from the lecture content).
+Then they were increased and decreased while observing mainly 2 things: how it behaves in curves and whether the car moves at reasonable speed (40~50 mph).
+Final values are chosen as `Kp: 0.18, Ki: 0.0081, Kd: 3.125`.

 ## Dependencies